 Finding the Right Platform For Your Email Capture

 Making choices is always tough.
 And to build your email list, you’ll need to pair your current website’s platform with an effective email service provider to maximize the number of new subscribers you can earn without making a lot of work for yourself.
-Fortunately, there are a few great options which can work for creators just starting their site to the most experienced online entrepreneurs.
+Fortunately, there are a few great options that can work for creators just starting their site to the most experienced online entrepreneurs.

 If you’ve got a website to sell your books or you’re building one, there’s a very good chance you’ve heard of Mailchimp.
 They’re the most common and among the most popular options for creating email lists and sending emails for good reason.

 Mailchimp allows you to save up to 2,000 subscribers and send up to 10,000 emails per month for free.
 For most creators, Mailchimp’s free plan will be perfect to get you started.
-They also include metrics, some basic templates, and customization for both email and sign up forms.
+They also include metrics, some basic templates, and customization for both email and sign-up forms.

-And since Mailchimp has been around for some time, they’ve got integrations and plugins for website hosting services that make it easy to add sign up forms, pop-ups, and even landing pages to entice new subscribers.
+And since Mailchimp has been around for some time, they’ve got integrations and plugins for website hosting services that make it easy to add sign-up forms, pop-ups, and even landing pages to entice new subscribers.

 Gaining in popularity as a Mailchimp alternative, Mailerlite’s free plan includes 1,000 subscribers and up to 12,000 emails per month.
 Be very conscious of that subscriber difference.
-Getting to 1,000 subscribers is a solid goal for any entrepreneur, but if you use Mailerlite, you’ll need to pay for those additional followers.
+Getting 1,000 subscribers is a solid goal for any entrepreneur, but if you use Mailerlite, you’ll need to pay for those additional followers.

 Outside of the difference in subscriber allowances, Mailerlite has a nice library of stock images you can use for your emails.
 They offer some automatic services—such as remails, which will automatically send an email again after a few days to any subscribers who didn’t open it the first time.
 You’ll also be able to create multiple audiences (Mailchimp limits you to one), making segmentation easier if you’re working on personalizing your emails.

 If you already have a growing email list and you want to automate your marketing efforts, a service like Constant Contact may be a good option.
-You won’t have any free plans with Constant Contact, but they offer a variety of list building tools to help you expand your audience even further.
+You won’t have any free plans with Constant Contact, but they offer a variety of list-building tools to help you expand your audience even further.

-Constant Contact is not an entry level email platform, but if you’ve got an audience and products to sell, their email list building and email capture tools will help you expand your audience.
+Constant Contact is not an entry-level email platform, but if you’ve got an audience and products to sell, their email list-building and email capture tools will help you expand your audience.